osa1/Dextrack/README.md

 # Dextrack — a Garmin watch face with blood glucose monitoring

+**Note:** This branch has the old Forerunner 245 version of the app.
+Main branch now has the most recent version, for Fenix 7.

 Dextrack is a Garmin watch face that shows last hour of blood glucose readings, obtained from Dexcom share API.